NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Maneuver in Flight.md

 * * *

 You try a difficult maneuver while flying.
-Attempt an Acrobatics check.
+Attempt an [[Actions/maneuver-in-flight|maneuver-in-flight]]{Acrobatics} check.
 The GM determines what maneuvers are possible, but they rarely allow you to move farther than your fly Speed.

 * * *